ARTICLES

 Floral Art and Human Experience Header Image

 Now in its eighth edition, Festival Flora continues to surprise.
-The format remains the same each year, but the exhibitors and their works change, as does the parallel program, which, always within the botanical universe, brings together different disciplines.
+The core format remains consistent each year, but the invited exhibitors and their creations change, as does the parallel program, which always stays rooted in the botanical world while drawing on different disciplines.

-The festival takes place every October in Córdoba, Spain, a city that breathes floral tradition through its balconies and courtyards, creating the perfect setting for this encounter dedicated to contemporary floral art.
+The festival takes place every October in Córdoba, Spain, a city that breathes floral tradition through its balconies and courtyards.
+This setting creates the ideal backdrop for an encounter dedicated to contemporary floral art.

-Organized by Zizai Cultura with the support of the Córdoba City Council (among others), the festival provides the resources necessary for a large-scale event.
-Thanks to this support, floral artists can develop large installations with generous budgets and creative freedom.
-It’s not very common for florists to work outside commercial commissions, except when we seek to develop personal projects.
-And Flora offers that exceptional space where working with flowers becomes an artistic expression open to the public, in direct dialogue with the surroundings and with emotion.
+Organized by Zizai Cultura with the support of the Córdoba City Council (among others), the festival provides the resources needed for a large-scale event.
+Thanks to this support, floral artists can develop monumental installations with generous budgets and creative freedom.
+It is uncommon for florists to work outside commercial commissions, except when developing personal projects.
+Flora offers that rare space where working with flowers becomes an artistic expression open to the public, in direct dialogue with the surroundings and the emotions they awaken.

-It is clear that the city, through the festival, aims to activate tourism and position itself as an international reference—a goal achieved with the presence of visitors and audiences mostly from Spain, I would say, but also drawing interest from different parts of the world, especially considering the event’s online reach.
+Through the festival, the city clearly aims to activate tourism and position itself as an international reference point, a goal that has already seen success.
+Visitors come predominantly from across Spain but also from many other parts of the world, further amplified by the event’s extensive online reach.

 Bright pink and red corn husks